CyberFlameGO/svnpython/Doc/library/zlib.rst

    the algorithm is designed for use as a checksum algorithm, it is not suitable for use as a general hash algorithm.

-   This function always returns an integer object.
+   Always returns an unsigned 32-bit integer.

-.. versionchanged:: 2.6
-   For consistent cross-platform behavior we always return a signed integer.
-   ie: Results in the (2**31)...(2**32-1) range will be negative.

 .. function:: compress(string[, level])